Distortion coefficients of the $\alpha$-Grushin plane: Preliminaries

 The study of abnormal geodesics is an area of intensive research.
-It does happen that a sub-Riemannian structure do not have any non trivial abnormal geodesic.
-In this case, a complete sub-Riemannian manifold is said to be ideal.
+It does happen that a sub-Riemannian structure does not have any non-trivial abnormal geodesic (the trivial geodesic is always abnormal as soon as $\mathrm{rank}(\mathcal{D}_p) < \mathrm{dim} (M)$).
+In this case, a sub-Riemannian manifold is said to be \textit{ideal}.

-As explained in the introduction, no ideal sub-Riemannian manifold satisfies the $\mathrm{CD}(K, N)$ condition (see \cite{juillet2020subriemanniann}).
-However, it is known that they often satisfy an $\mathrm{MCP}$ condition: the Heisenberg groups (see \cite{heisjuillet}), generalised H-type groups, Sasakian manifolds (see \cite[Section 7.]{subriemint}), etc. We conclude this section with the following theorem that relates an $\mathrm{MCP}$ condition to a lower bound on the distortion coefficients of a ideal sub-Riemannian manifold.
+The $\mathrm{CD}(K, N)$ condition is never satisfied for ideal sub-Riemannian manifolds $M$ such that $\mathrm{rank}(\mathcal{D}_p) < \mathrm{dim} (M)$ at every point $p \in M$ (see \cite{juillet2020subriemanniann}).
+However, it is known that they often satisfy an $\mathrm{MCP}$ condition: the Heisenberg groups (see \cite{heisjuillet}), generalised H-type groups, Sasakian manifolds (see \cite[Section 7.]{subriemint}), etc. We conclude this section with the following theorem that relates the $\mathrm{MCP}$ condition to a lower bound on the distortion coefficients of an ideal sub-Riemannian manifold.